Ronaldo-V/RV-Personal-Trainer-Website/testing.md

 ## TESTING

 ### Responsiveness test
+All pages and the content within them have been designed with a mobile-first approach and made to be fully responsive on all devices.

 - The website should shrink/expand accordingly with the layout changing ever so slightly depending on the device screen width.
 - All links should work regardless of the device being used.
 - All Content must be readable.